01CWA/cwaportfolio/content/project/2021-08-10-increase-cyclistic-s-bike-share-membership-how-do-annual-members-and-casual-riders-differ/index.md

 **Data sources**:

   Although Cyclistic is a fictional company, the [public data](https://divvy-tripdata.s3.amazonaws.com/index.html) used has been made available by Motivate International Inc. under this [license](https://www.divvybikes.com/data-license-agreement).
 Divvy is a bike-share program of the Chicago Department of Transportation (CDOT).
-Please note that data-privacy issues prohibit usage of riders’ personally identifiable information.
-This means that past purchases may not be connected to credit card numbers to determine if casual riders live in the bike-share company's service area or if they have purchased multiple single passes.

 **Additional credits**: